agrija9/Image-Captioning-With-Attention/README.md

 ## Caption generation

+ * Once trained, the procedure for caption generation is very similar to training
+ * Input image feature into CNN encoder
+ * Don't use teacher forcing, the inputs to the decoder at each time are the previous predictions
+ * Stop prediction when reaching <end> token
+  * Store **attention weights** at every time step
 -----------------------------------------------------------
-This repository is the implementation of the [Show, Attend and Tell](https://arxiv.org/abs/1502.03044) paper.
 The next sections describe the instructions to train the model on a GPU cluster.

 ## Access H-BRS cluster